CepGen -- A generic central exclusive processes event generator for hadron-hadron collisions: Implementation

-A graphical summary of all major $F_2$ parameterisations implemented in CepGen can be found in Fig.~\ref{fig:f2_modellings_comparison} for several $Q^2$ momentum scales, along with a subset of experimental observations used in the global fits.
+A graphical summary of a good fraction of $F_2$ parametrizations implemented in CepGen can be found in Fig.~\ref{fig:f2_modellings_comparison} for several $Q^2$ momentum scales, along with a subset of experimental observations used in the global fits.
+While a fraction of parametrizations is only maintained for historical reasons and ensure backward compatibility with major LPAIR versions, the Suri-Yennie and LUXlike implementations are considered standard for the two-photon production of lepton, gauge boson pairs respectively.

 ~\\